Helping People Choose

 One example is our work with our sugar-free gum products in Europe.
 Sugar-free gum has been approved to make certain health claims related to the reduction of disease risk under the European Commission (EC) claims regulation.
 The EC's approval strengthens our ability to communicate the oral-health benefits of chewing sugar-free gum to consumers and professionals, and supports our aim to make a positive impact on oral health globally.

-To bring this message to life, we’re reaching consumers around the world through our Oral Care brands – EXTRA®, FREEDENT® and ORBIT® – and a united call to action: Eat Drink ChewTM.
+To bring this message to life, we’re reaching consumers around the world through our Oral Care brands – EXTRA®, FREEDENT®, and ORBIT® – and a united call to action: Eat Drink ChewTM.
 First launched in Australia in 2006 and now active in more than 40 markets, our Eat Drink ChewTM platform and accompanying “Break Up with Lingering Food” campaign show consumers that when brushing isn’t possible, chewing sugar-free gum is a great way to help keep teeth clean and healthy after eating or drinking.

 Greater Consumer Choice

 Mars Chocolate provides a wide variety of snacks in a range of portion sizes to be enjoyed in moderation as part of a healthy and well-balanced lifestyle.
 For example, we have replaced some single large chocolate bars with multiple smaller bars in one package to make it easier for consumers to share or enjoy on more than one occasion.
-Mars Drinks offers a choice of decaffeinated and zero-calorie drinks for people who want to manage caffeine and calorie intake, and Wrigley offers many sugar-free gum brands that provide established oral care benefits.
+Mars Drinks offers a choice of decaffeinated and zero-calorie drinks for people who want to manage caffeine and calorie intake.
+Additionally, Wrigley offers many sugar-free gum brands that provide established oral care benefits.

 *This excludes herbs and spices and condiment packs that are too small to label with GDA information as well as Mars Foodservice products, which are currently only labeled in the U.K. and will be labeled in the U.S. soon.
 Chewing gum, bubble gum, breath mints, drops, dental pastilles and medicated confectionery are exempt from GDA labeling because they contribute a negligible amount of nutrients (per serving) to the diet.
 This also excludes gift/promotional items.